 Last Updated on January 4, 2021

 We discovered some interesting things to do in Chihuahua, Mexico during our first visit in 2014.
-That first impression was so good we decided to return in 2019 to discover even more things to do Chihuahua.
+That first impression was so good we decided to return in 2019 to discover even more things to do in Chihuahua.

 Our time in Chihuahua was spent sitting in the pleasant main square, exploring the cathedral, visiting historic sights and sites and admiring colonial architecture.
 Expect plenty of things to do here during your visit to this vibrant capital city and throughout all of Mexico.